nopnop2002/esp-idf-scp-client/README.md

 # esp-idf-scp-client
 scp client example for esp-idf.
 You can use the ssh API to work with remote files and directories.
-This project use [this](https://github.com/libssh2/libssh2) ssh library.
+This project use [this](https://gitlab.com/ch405labs/ch405labs_esp_libssh2) ssh library.
+This is great work.

 # Software requirements
 ESP-IDF V5.0 or later.